Login with Patreon

 If he had been there that day in Hogsmeade… they would have never taken her.

 She dragged her feet to the tent’s flap and peered outside.
-It was a forest clearing, filled with dark brown and green tents, merging colour with the surroundings.
+It was a forest glade, filled with dark brown and green tents, merging colour with the surroundings.
 Scores of wizards and witches dressed in rough Muggle clothing flocked between them.

 Many looked scarred, dispirited, but not out of place in the forest.
 A third looked savage to the point of being dangerous, and a man with a grey mane saw her and gave her a wide, toothy smirk.